GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         > gmpe_list = ['AkkarEtAlRjb2014', 'BooreEtAl2014', 'BooreEtAl2020', 'CauzziEtAl2014', 'KothaEtAl2020regional', 'LanzanoEtAl2019_RJB_OMO']
         > imt_list = ['PGA','SA(0.1)', 'SA(0.2)', 'SA(0.5)', 'SA(1.0)']

 3. We can also specify the GMPEs and intensity measures within a ``.toml`` file.
 The ``.toml`` file method is required for the use of GMPEs with user-specifiable input parameters.
-Note that here the GMPEs listed in this example ``.toml`` file are not appropriate for our target region, but have been selected to demonstrate how GMPEs with additional inputs can be specified.

-   The additional input parameters which are specifiable for certain GMPEs are available within their corresponding GSIM files (found in ``oq-engine.openquake.hazardlib.gsim``, or for ModifiableGMPE features in ``oq-engine.openquake.hazardlib.gsim.mgmpe.modifiable_gmpe``).
-Note also that a GMPE sigma model must be provided by the GMPE for the computation of residuals.
-If a sigma model is not provided by the GMPE, it can be specified as demonstrated below.
+   The additional input parameters which are specifiable for certain GMPEs are available within their corresponding GSIM files (found in ``oq-engine.openquake.hazardlib.gsim``). or for ModifiableGMPE features in ``oq-engine.openquake.hazardlib.gsim.mgmpe.modifiable_gmpe``).

    The ``.toml`` file for specifying GMPEs and intensity measures to consider within a residual analysis should be specified as follows:

     .. code-block:: ini

-        [models]
+       [models.AkkarEtAlRjb2014]

+       [models.BooreEtAl2014]

+       [models.BooreEtAl2020]

+       [models.CauzziEtal2014]

+       [models.KothaEtAl2020regional]

+       [models.LanzanoEtAl2019_RJB_OMO]

+       # Examples below of some GMPEs not considered in this residual analysis with additional parameters than be specified within a toml file

        [models.AbrahamsonGulerce2020SInter]
        region = "CAS" # GMPE specific parameters

-        [models.0-ModifiableGMPE]
-        gmpe = 'YenierAtkinson2015BSSA'
-        sigma_model = 'al_atik_2015_sigma' # use Al Atik (2015) sigma model

-        [models.1-ModifiableGMPE]
-        gmpe = CampbellBozorgnia2014
-        fix_total_sigma = "{'PGA': 0.750, 'SA(0.1)': 0.800, 'SA(0.5)': 0.850}" # fix total sigma per imt

-        [models.2-ModifiableGMPE]
-        gmpe = CampbellBozorgnia2014
-        with_betw_ratio = 1.7 # add between-event and within-event sigma using ratio of 1.7 to partition total sigma

-        [models.3-ModifiableGMPE]
-        gmpe = CampbellBozorgnia2014
-        set_between_epsilon = 0.5 # Shift the mean with formula mean --> mean + epsilon_tau * between event

-        [models.4-ModifiableGMPE]
-        gmpe = 'ChiouYoungs2014'
-        median_scaling_scalar = 1.4 # scale median by factor of 1.4 over all imts

-        [models.5-ModifiableGMPE]
-        gmpe = 'ChiouYoungs2014'
-        median_scaling_vector = "{'PGA': 1.10, 'SA(0.1)': 1.15, 'SA(0.5)': 1.20}" # scale median by imt-dependent factor

-        [models.6-ModifiableGMPE]
-        gmpe = 'KothaEtAl2020'
-        sigma_scaling_scalar = 1.25 # scale sigma by factor of 1.25 over all imts

-        [models.7-ModifiableGMPE]
-        gmpe = 'KothaEtAl2020'
-        sigma_scaling_vector = "{'PGA': 1.20, 'SA(0.1)': 1.15, 'SA(0.5)': 1.10}" # scale sigma by imt-dependent factor

-        [models.8-ModifiableGMPE]
-        gmpe = 'BooreEtAl2014'
-        site_term = 'CY14SiteTerm' # use CY14 site term

-        [models.9-ModifiableGMPE]
-        gmpe = 'BooreEtAl2014'
-        site_term = 'NRCan15SiteTerm' # use NRCan15 non-linear site term

-        [models.10-ModifiableGMPE]
-        gmpe = 'BooreEtAl2014'
-        site_term = 'NRCan15SiteTermLinear' # use NRCan15 linear site term

-        [models.HassaniAtkinson2018]
-        d_sigma = 100
-        kappa0 = 0.04 # GMPE specific parameters

-        [models.KothaEtAl2020ESHM20] # ESHM20 model
+       [models.KothaEtAl2020ESHM20]
        sigma_mu_epsilon = 2.85697
        c3_epsilon = 1.72
-        region = 4 # Note that within the residuals toml we specify the region here, whereas in the comparison module toml (below) we specify the region for all ESHM20 GMMs uniformly using the eshm20_region param
+       eshm20_region = 4

        [models.NGAEastGMPE]
        gmpe_table = 'NGAEast_FRANKEL_J15.hdf5' # use a gmpe table

        [models.AbrahamsonEtAl2014]
        region = "JPN" # add_alias bug means must still specify 'JPN' region (i.e. this GMPE will not be regionalised if specifying region using class name of AbrahamsonEtAl2014RegJPN, this bug applies to other GMPEs which use add_alias also - will be fixed)

        [imts]
-        imt_list = ['PGA', 'SA(0.2)', 'SA(0.5)', 'SA(1.0']
+       imt_list = ['PGA', 'SA(0.1)', 'SA(0.2)', 'SA(0.5)', 'SA(1.0)']

 4. Following specification of the GMPEs and intensity measures, we can now compute the ground-motion residuals using the Residuals module.